mweth/Gmail-Spotlight/README.md

 # 📧 Email Organizer for Gmail

 Organize your Gmail inbox effectively and never miss an important email!
-The primary aim of this tool is to help you identify emails that are **exclusively sent to you** within your organization, ensuring they stand out from the clutter.
+The primary aim of this tool is to help you identify emails that are sent by a human **exclusively sent to you**, ensuring they stand out from the clutter.
 By doing so, the tool helps users separate the human-sent, direct emails from transactional or promotional emails.
+Don't let an important email slip through the cracks.

 ## 🌟 Features